Sign up to explore more

 Biography

-- The story of Roger Gordon began in 1700 in Salem, Black River, South Carolina, United States.
+- Roger Gordon was born in 1700 in Salem, Black River, South Carolina, United States, the child of Roger Gordon And Mary Haswell.

 - Roger Gordon married Mary Campbell, and had children including Mary Gordon.